MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-developer-tools.md

 ## Developer Compute

 A developer's workstation can be located in the cloud or as a physical machine.
-Regardless of where the compute resource is, is easily integrates the components a modern cloud developer needs.
+Regardless of where the compute resource is, is easily integrates the components needed by a modern cloud developer.

 ### CodeSpaces